Knightro63/three_js/packages/three_js/README.md

 ## Know Issues

 **MacOS**
- - Morphtargets do not work at this time
  - Sobel postprocessing does not function correctly
  - BackSide with shadows showing white screen
  - Small memory leak when opening and closing multiple projects